YotamGit/Corona/README.md

 # Some things to know
 * Each drive must be logged via Whatsapp
-* The logged data contains the buss number or train, source station, destination station and boarding time.
+* The logged data contains the buss number or train, source station, destination station and boarding time
+* Run with Jupyter for best experience

 # Usage
 * Export Whatsapp chat to email and put the .txt file in the same folder as the python file